 The flu virus is constantly changing, with new “models” of flu appearing each year.
 The Center for Disease Control and Prevention (CDC) looks at the strains of influenza that have affected Australia during their flu season, and does its best to evaluate which strains are likely to be the most prevalent in the US during coming year.
 While it seems that they haven’t been exactly 100% accurate over the past few years, the vaccines that they recommended did result in both fewer cases of influenza and milder, shorter illness for those who got the flu.
 We hope this year is even better.

-For the 2018-2019 flu season, everyone, six months of age and older, needs to be vaccinated against influenza (flu).
-It takes about 2 weeks for the immunity of the vaccine to take effect, so it’s best to be vaccinated, if possible by the end of October.
+The 2018-2019 flu season (the longest flu season in 10 years, according to CDC data) is finally winding down.
+While it is impossible to predict how effective the 2019-2020 vaccine will be, it is recommended everyone, six months of age and older, needs to be vaccinated against influenza (flu).
+It takes about 10 days to 2 weeks for the immunity of the vaccine to take effect, so it’s best to be vaccinated, if possible by the end of October.
 If you don’t make this deadline, go ahead and get vaccinated, no matter how late it is.
 It is better to have some immunity than none.